joshwertheim/irc/README.md

 Using it as-is is pretty standard, just go in and change server/nickname settings.
 However be careful because not all IRC networks are created equal, so the way I register and log in the bot may not work with everything yet.

 I have tested it on a friend's server as well as freenode.
-Freenode should work okay, but it may not.
-I need to work on it more just in case there are problems during the process.
+Freenode currently isn't working properly.
+This is partly due to how I parse messages, but also how freenode formats them.
+I need to work on it more and hopefully get this settled.

 Functions right now: